ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ![Project Board right before handin](figures/ProjectBoard.png)

 Seen above is our project board, after we stopped working on our project.
 We have no unresolved issues, as we managed to implement the features we set out to implement.
-As far as we know and have tested, our functionality of the program should be complete to the extend we intended it to be.
+As far as we know and have tested, our functionality of the program should be complete to the extent we intended it to be.

 ## How to make _Chirp!_ work locally